 Prerequisite: Successful completion of Accounting I

-- Accounting III: In this course, students will gain an in depth understanding to the importance of accounting as the basis of successful businesses based on well informed financial decision making.
-Students will expand upon the foundational skills established in Accounting I and II and obtain an insight to the thriving and dynamic field of professional accounting through various real world and simulated real world experiences.
-The focus will be on departmentalized and corporate accounting systems which will provide an in depth understanding how those are integrated with technology and analytics skills in order to explain the business reasons behind all types of financial transactions.
-Students will also use Microsoft Word, Excel, Google Docs, Google Sheets, Automated Accounting, and QuickBooks Online.
-This course is helpful and appropriate for all students whether their interests are personal or business related and will certainly give students a head start with their future scholastic and career goals.
-Students will apply their knowledge with real world activities and process journal entries for deposits, check orders, and complete monthly statements for specific CTE programs.
+- Accounting III: Students will expand upon the foundational skills established in Accounting I and II and obtain an insight to the thriving and dynamic field of professional accounting through various real world and simulated real world experiences.
+The focus will be on departmentalized and corporate accounting systems, which will provide an in depth understanding of how those are integrated with technology and analytics skills in order to explain the business reasons behind all types of financial transactions.
+Students will also use Microsoft Applications, Google Applications, Automated Accounting and QuickBooks Online.
+Students in this course can get QuickBooks certified, which will give them a head start in their career.

 Completion of Accounting III can earn 3 college credits for Financial Accounting 2 at Southern NH University's SNHU in the High School Program.

 What Students are Saying...